Rango-bit/CoTexNet/README.md

     --model-path kvasir \
     --img-format .jpg \ # Image Storage Format
 ```
+For multi-category segmentation, please save each category label as a separate mask for each image and use the above code to make ROI images for it with corresponding number of categories.

 <p align="right"><a href="#readme-top"><img src=https://img.shields.io/badge/back%20to%20top-red?style=flat
 ></a></p>

 ### Models
 - LLaVA-1.5 (`llava`: used to get textual attribute descriptions from ROIs)

+  Since it is required to use the LLaVA model to perform inference on each ROI image, we strongly recommend localized deployment of the LLaVA model.
+Please [download](https://huggingface.co/liuhaotian/llava-v1.5-13b) the pre-training parameters and configuration files for the LLaVA model and place them in the `llava_inference/llava-v1.5-13b` folder.
 - CLIPSeg(`clipseg`: model backbone)

+  The pre-training parameters and files for the CLIPSeg model are automatically downloaded when running the segmentation code below.
+Alternatively, you can manually download and place them in the `model/pretrained` folder and then modify the `clipg_hf_api` parameter in `model/CoTexNet.py`.

 ### Generate Text
 Using (LLaVA model + ROI images) to generate text for each dataset: